giletvin/ornidroid/README.md

 ornidroid
 =========

-A bird guide for android devices
+A bird guide for android devices.